Ysoroko/netwhat/README.md

 1) A simple binary to decimal online converter: https://sebastienguillon.com/test/javascript/convertisseur.html

-Have it open while you're doing the exercices, it will allow you to do it faster.

-2) A good but only 95% complete tester you can train with before going for the real test: http://netwhattest.surge.sh/test/ Some questions which are not inside which I encountered:
+2) A good but only 95% complete tester you can train with before going for the real test: http://netwhattest.surge.sh/test/

+Some questions which are not inside which I encountered:

 -Which IP address would you ping to test your local network?
+(127.0.0.1)

-(127.0.0.1) -What is a subnet mask of IP A/B/C/D/E class?
+-What is a subnet mask of IP A/B/C/D/E class?
 (A: 255.0.0.0 / B: 255.255.0.0 / C: 255.255.255.0 / D: 255.255.255.255 / E: Undefined)

 -Which IP class doesn't exist?
 A, B, C, D, E or F - The correct answer is F.